modiimedia/InsuranceSmart/content/_index.md

   - testimonies/bonnie.md
 - template: content-left
   content: "![Trusted Choice Independent Insurance Agents](https://res.cloudinary.com/modii/v1530419486/insurancesmart/TC-horizontal-logo-black--blue-tranparency.png)\n\n#
-    Experience You Can Trust\n\nWe don't just sell insurance, we build life long relationships with our clients. \n\nSince we are an independent agency, we are able to shop many carriers and work to find the right product for your personal situation.
-    \n\nGive us a call today!"
+    Experience You Can Trust\n\nWe've been building life long relationships with our clients since 2005.  \n\nBecause we are an independent agency, we are able to shop among many carriers and work to find the right product for each and every client situation.\n\nGive us a call today!"
   button_settings:
     text: Get Started Today!
     show: true